ironsource-mobile/designate/README.md

-# kubernetes-deploy-action
+# Designate

-A GitHub Action which retrieves service metadata from Service Registry, renders Helm values and triggers Spinnaker pipeline
+**Designate** is a GitHub Action, intended for fetching application metadata from service registry, building corresponding Helm values and triggering Spinnaker pipelines.